-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do?".

 Providing assistance for revenue collection efforts of VA Medical Centers the Portal for Electronic Third-party Insurance Recovery (PETIR) enables HIPAA mandated electronic data exchanges between VAMC's VistA systems and health plans/payers (with the assistance of healthcare and financial clearinghouses, which are part of the HIPAA Infrastructure).
 This national solution streamlines compliance with HIPAA by providing a single entity for managing the Electronic Data Interchange (EDI) IT infrastructure, processes, and expertise.
 PETIR uses commercial off the shelf (COTS) software to translate VistA into HIPAA transaction formats, route the data to appropriate external trading partners, accept incoming transactions from external trading partners, and translate health plan statuses and responses into formats acceptable to VistA before returning the information to VistA.